souvikhaldar/souvikhaldar.info/content/about/_index.md

 **BACKEND DEVELOPER, KARTBITES, KOLKATA — OCT 2017- PRESENT**

 * Building robust and high performant server and microservice using Golang.
+* Monitoring and alerting of servers using Prometheus, Grafana, node_exporter.
 * Spatial database management using PostGIS/PostgreSQL.
-* Implementing authentication and authorisation. (oauth2)
 * Maintaining and deploying the server using Ansible.
 * Implementing distributed messaging service using NSQ/Kafka.
-* Maintaining containers using Golang docker API. * Cloud - Digital Ocean, AWS.
+* Cloud - Digital Ocean and AWS.
-* Monitoring server using Prometheus and Grafana.

 **PRODUCT DEVELOPMENT INTERN, HASURA.IO, REMOTE — JUN 2017-AUG 2017**